 Explain that a Retrospective is a safe space for the team to talk.
 It's nothing like any other Scrum meeting such as for example the Sprint Review where various outcomes are presented to stakeholders or leadership team.

 Introduce your chosen format and share with the group how the session will roll.
 Keep in mind that creating an inclusive environment is key.
 Everyone's opinion is important, invite people to be open-minded and genuinely listen to each other.
 The Agile Retrospective is like music where the bass and treble must be well synced, so acknowledge different personality types.
 Allow more space for the introverts to express themselves and make sure that extroverts are not too loud.

 If you're a collocated team use a whiteboard and make it a space where different thoughts and ideas are represented using sticky notes.
-For distributed teams, there are digital whiteboard tools such as Mural or Miro.
+For distributed teams, there are digital whiteboard tools for remote team meetings such as Mural or Miro.